0xVirtu4l/AgroSense/README.md

 ![Circuit Design](Images/Dashboard/connections.jpg)

-*A detailed schematic of the AgroSense circuit illustrating connections between the ESP8266 and various sensors.*
+*A detailed schematic of the AgroSense circuit illustrating connections between the ESP and various sensors.*
 ---
 ## Software Components